 Proteins are dynamic and constantly changing their shape.
 This flexibility not only presents a challenge to to structure-based drug design approaches …Read more

 Macromolecular interactions and diffusional association

-We are developing methods to predict protein-protein interactions and how proteins bind to surfaces.
-These methods rely on Brownian dynamics simulation …Read more
+We are developing methods to predict protein-protein interactions and how proteins bind to surfaces and membranes.
+These methods mostly rely on …Read more

 Protein structures in systems biology

 We are working on developing approaches to bridge between protein structures and biochemical networks, from the molecular to the cellular level. …Read more